 Chocolat (2000, Lasse Halleström).
 Starring Juliette Binoche and Johnny Depp.
 Similar to Babette’s Feast above, the mystical powers of chocolate confront the ancient religious tenets of austerity and abstemiousness, and the confection becomes the release for the inhibited and unhappy townsfolk, and a unifying force for estranged families and communities.

 Crossing Delancey (1988, Joan Micklin Silver).
 Starring Amy Irving, Peter Riegert.
-Another lovely love story, there are only a few eating scenes in this film, but the one where Isabel and Bubbie are hosting the matchmaker for lunch is hilarious.
+Another lovely love story, food plays a prominent role throughout (Sam runs a pickle store).
+There are only a few eating scenes in this film, but the one where Isabel and Bubbie are hosting the matchmaker for lunch is hilarious.
 I have no doubt that that woman could have eaten that entire spread.